skoolkid/skoolkit/_sources/usage.txt

   # ./setup.py install

-This should install the SkoolKit command scripts in `/usr/local/bin` (or some other suitable location in your ``PATH``), which means you can run them from anywhere.
+This will install the SkoolKit command scripts in `/usr/local/bin` (or some other suitable location in your ``PATH``), which means you can run them from anywhere.